rcvink/feedback/README.md

 1. Decided on technologies to use (see Decisions).
 1. Diagrammed proposed architecture of app.
 1. Setup the basic skeleton of the app using Express.
-1. Test-drove front-end functionality to allow user to provide a rating (first user story).
+1. Test-drove front-end functionality to allow user to provide a rating (first user story, MVP).
-1. Test-drove back-end functionality to store ratings in a database (second user story).
+1. Test-drove back-end functionality to store ratings in a database (second user story, MVP).
-1. Researched deployment options and decided on Heroku for convenience given the limited time frame in which this exercise was carried out.
+1. Researched deployment options and decided on Heroku.
-1. Deployed app on Heroku (third user story).
+1. Deployed app on Heroku (third user story, MVP).
-1. Test-drove full stack functionality to retrieve all ratings from the database and list them on a page (fourth user story).
+1. Test-drove full stack functionality to retrieve all ratings from the database and list them on a page (V2 user story).
+1. Refactored/extracted to improve adherence to SOLID principles, using existing tests to ensure functionality was not disrupted.

 ## Testing

-Development was driven by a combination of automated unit and end-to-end tests.
+Development was driven by a combination of automated unit and end-to-end (e2e) tests.
 These were written using [Mocha](https://mochajs.org/) (for assertions) and [Zombie](http://zombie.js.org/) (for browser automation).
 Tests can be run with `npm test`.

+The testing strategy was as follows:
+- Models (of which there is one, `Rating`) tested using unit tests.
+- Views tested using e2e/feature tests.
+- Persistence to database tested using e2e/feature tests.
+At a later stage, unit tests should be written using a mock database to test interactions with database.
+- Controller and routers tested using e2e/feature tests.
+At a later stage, unit tests should be written to test methods on the controller and router.

 The test output is shown below: